 My family spent our winter break this year in Senegal, West Africa.
 Rich and I have traveled a bit in developing countries, but this was our first time to Africa.
 And it was our first time taking 8YO Tiny Traveler to an underdeveloped country.

-TT is pretty adaptable but we still wondered how she would handle the delays, the crowds, the constant bargaining, and the many precautions around eating and drinking that come with traveling in developing places.
+Tiny Traveler is pretty adaptable, but we still wondered how she would handle the delays, the crowds, the constant bargaining, the lack of awareness of personal space, and the many precautions around eating and drinking that come with traveling in developing places.

 1. Educate Yourself

 I brought our Bubble Bum and could use it in the car we had access to for the week.
 There were times I wished I’d brought a full booster seat, but our driver was pretty cautious.

 2. Visit your Doctor

-They are part of most kids’ routine vaccines these days but parents want to make sure their childhood vaccines are up to date.
-TT needed only a typhoid shot.
+They are part of most kids’ routine vaccines these days, but parents want to make sure their childhood vaccines are up-to-date.
+Tiny Traveler needed only a typhoid shot.
 I got a hepatitis booster.
 Rich got that and a tetanus shot.